Brandon dispatchable capacity project

 Project overview

-Our 2025 Integrated Resource Plan (IRP) road map has identified that peak demand for electricity by 2029/2030 will exceed our capacity, and we will need approximately 1760 megawatts (MW) of added capacity by 2035.
-Included in the recommended development plan is 750 MW of capacity from combustion turbines.
+Our 2025 Integrated Resource Plan (IRP) road map identified that peak demand for electricity will exceed our capacity by 2029/2030 and we will need approximately 1760 megawatts (MW) of added capacity by 2035.
+The recommended development plan included 750 MW of capacity from combustion turbines.

 The 2025 IRP road map identified that dispatchable capacity resources will be an essential part of meeting demand in the next decade, especially during Manitoba’s coldest winter days.
 Dispatchable capacity resources are those that can be turned on and off fairly easily to meet changes in demand.
 Meeting peak demand during Manitoba’s coldest winter days is essential.